Can I Sue A Business if Their Employee Injured Me in a Car Accident?

 In addition, every company has a responsibility to hire candidates that will not put the public at risk.
-You could sue a company if they were negligent in hiring a delivery person who was not properly vetted.
+You could employ a personal injury lawyer to sue a company if they were negligent in hiring a delivery person who was not properly vetted.
 Upon investigation, they lack a valid license or have a lengthy history of vehicle collisions.

 Discuss your options with an experienced attorney